Academic excellence awards

 The secular society scholarship

 To be considered for a Creative Talent and Music Award and/or Outstanding Achievement Award, we encourage you to visit campus during one of our Scholarship Days.
-If you are unable to attend, please see the application form.
+Whether you are completing your audition on-campus or through a virtual submission, please register here and see this instruction sheet (PDF) for details regarding required documents to be considered for these scholarships.
 All materials will be accepted through February 22.

 creative Talent & Music awards